-Psychedelics, such as psilocybin, are linked with improved medical outcomes.
-Some American cities, and the state of Oregon, have decriminalized the use of psilocybin and other psychedelics.
-However, they remain federally illegal for sale, use, or possession in the United States.
+Psychedelics such as psilocybin, MDMA, and others have been linked with improved medical outcomes for certain mental health conditions.
+And while some American cities, and the state of Oregon, have decriminalized the use of psilocybin and other psychedelics, they remain federally illegal for sale, use, or possession in the United States.

 The current legal status of such drugs makes performing psychedelic clinical trials challenging.
-Nonetheless, there are such trials taking place around the world.
-They rely on a steady stream of volunteers.
-This article outlines the process for those interested in joining a psychedelic clinical trial.
+Nonetheless, there are such trials taking place around the world which rely on volunteers to participate.
+This article outlines the process for those interested in volunteering to participate in a psychedelic clinical trial.

 A General Overview of How to Join a Clinical Trial

 Each clinical trial has inclusion and exclusion criteria.
 For instance, a study may only accept volunteers above or below a certain age range.
 It may exclude individuals with certain existing medical conditions.

 There is a drive to broaden the eligibility criteria of clinical trials to make them more representative.
 Overly rigid criteria could reduce the accuracy of results and restrict patient access to potentially useful drugs.